SFB1252/talks/docs/contributing.md

 - **Original Content**: Only contribute materials you have rights to share
 - **Accurate Information**: Verify facts and provide reliable sources

+## AI-Assisted Development

+This website was developed with the assistance of AI tools, following transparent and ethical practices.
+Contributors should be aware of our approach to AI-assisted development:

+### AI Tools and Guidelines

+- **Development Process**: See [Website Development Documentation](website-development.md) for details on how AI tools were used
+- **Best Practices**: Review [AI-Assisted Development Guidelines](ai-assisted-development-guidelines.md) for responsible AI use
+- **Quality Assurance**: All AI-generated content undergoes human review and validation

+### Contributing with AI Tools

+If you use AI tools in your contributions:

+- **Transparency**: Clearly document any AI assistance used
+- **Quality Review**: Ensure all AI-generated content is reviewed by qualified humans
+- **Attribution**: Follow our guidelines for proper attribution of AI assistance
+- **Standards**: Maintain the same quality standards as non-AI-assisted work

 ## Getting Help

 ### Contact Information